 -Ryvita crackers are similar to Wasa crackers but a tiny bit lower in carbs.
 You can use Light Rye Wasa crackers if that’s what you have (available at many local grocery stores).
 3 Ryvita crackers contain 15 grams of net carbs, or 1 net carb per serving.

-ALLERGEN NOTES: Use gluten-free oat fiber and omit the cracker crumbs or try substituting with crushed pork rinds for a gluten-free version.
+ALLERGEN NOTES: Use gluten-free oat fiber, gluten-free chicken bouillon, and omit the cracker crumbs or try substituting with crushed pork rinds for a gluten-free version.
 Use carton coconut milk for a nut-free version.
 (Most people with tree nut allergies can have coconut products, but confirm with your doctor first.)